 Appearing in New York recently, Harris said there were two reasons she was running for president.
 The first, she said, was a sense of duty to restore truth in justice in the country at an inflection point in history.
 The second: a mother who responded to gripes with a challenge.

 “She’d say, ‘Well, what are you going to do about it?’”
 Harris told the crowd.
 “So I decided to run for president of the United States.”

 Harris’ parents met as doctoral students at the University of California, Berkeley at the dawn of the 1960s.
-Her father, a Jamaican named Donald Harris, studied economics.
-Her mother — Shyamala Gopalan — studied nutrition and endocrinology.
+Her father, a Jamaican named Donald Harris, came to study economics.
+Her mother studied nutrition and endocrinology.

-For two freethinking young people drawn to activism, they landed on campus as protests exploded around civil rights, the Vietnam War and voting rights.
-Their paths crossed in those movements, and they fell in love and married.
+For two freethinking young people drawn to activism, they landed on campus from opposite sides of the world just as protests exploded around civil rights, the Vietnam War and voting rights.
+Their paths crossed in those movements, and they fell in love.

-Gopalan Harris defied generations of tradition by not returning to India after getting her doctorate, tossing aside expectations of an arranged marriage.
-She gave birth to Kamala and then Maya two years later.
-And even with young children, Harris’ parents continued their advocacy.
+The couple married, and Gopalan Harris gave birth to Kamala and then Maya two years later.
+Even with young children, the duo continued their advocacy.

-In her autobiography, “The Truths We Hold,” she writes of her parents being sprayed with police hoses, confronted by Hells Angels and once, with the future senator in a stroller, forced to run to safety when violence broke out.
+As a little girl, Harris says she remembers an energetic sea of moving legs and the cacophony of chants as her parents made their way to marches.
+She writes of her parents being sprayed with police hoses, confronted by Hells Angels and once, with the future senator in a stroller, forced to run to safety when violence broke out.